ebramk12/digital-disbursements/docs/faq/faq.md

 ### API Flow FAQs

 <details>
-<summary><b>What should be supplied as tokenId to the payments with tokenProvider as ENROLMENT_VAULT?</b></summary>
+<summary><b>What should be supplied in tokenId field to the payments API where the  tokenProvider is ENROLMENT_VAULT?</b></summary>

-Enrollment Vault Id should be supplied as part of the payment request.
-It is the token we get back from accounts.
+Enrollment Vault Id should be supplied as part of the payment request, which we have recieved during account vaulting.
  For more info please refer [API Flow] (../docs/?path=docs/interactive-guide/api-flow/apiflow.md)

 </details>

 <details>
-<summary><b>What are all custom fields support available in payment request?</b></summary>

-There is no limit for custom fields in payment request. we can add as many as required.
+<summary><b>Can we have both email Id and phone number when we are creating a recipient and make only one of them mandatory? </b></summary>

+No email id is the mandatory field and for your use case : The scenario when you don’t have the user’s email ID , you can generate random email-ID (which should be unique) to fill those values to create a successful recipient.
+For more info please refer [API Flow] (../docs/?path=docs/interactive-guide/api-flow/apiflow.md)

 </details>